ab492/ThermoPi/README.md

 2. Don't bother using "Wait for network" or their suggested fix: I couldn't get either working.
 I ended up using a 30 second wait, but this might be worth re-assessing in the future.
 3. Initially I got errors about accessing temporary files; I believe this was linked to setting relative paths within my Python scripts.
 Adding `WorkingDirectory=/home/developer/ThermoPi` seemed to help the service run without errors.

+## Postgres Database
+I used a Postgres database for data logging.
+The thermostat *should* run without a database setup because the error logger just reports errors, but I've not tested this thoroughly.
+Aside from installing Postgres, you'll need to have a table `temperature_logs` with the correct fields as per `database.py`.
+After creating the database you'll need to create a user with all privileges that matches the name of the user account (`developer`).
+See [postgres.md](documentation/postgres.md) for details and commands.

 ### Useful Articles
 - https://pimylifeup.com/raspberry-pi-temperature-sensor/
 - https://thepihut.com/blogs/raspberry-pi-tutorials/ds18b20-one-wire-digital-temperature-sensor-and-the-raspberry-pi